Erythronium

-Erythronium, the fawn lily, trout lily, dog's-tooth violet or adder's tongue, is a genus of Eurasian and North American plants in the lily family, most closely related to tulips.
+Erythronium, the fawn lily, trout lily, dog's-tooth-violet or adder's tongue, is a genus of Eurasian and North American plants in the lily family, most closely related to tulips.
 The name Erythronium derives from Ancient Greek ἐρυθρός "red" in Greek, referring to the red flowers of E. dens-canis.
-Of all the established species, most live in North America; only six species are found in Europe and Asia.
+Of all the established species, most live in North America; only seven species are found in Europe and Asia.

 Taxonomy

 It was published by Carl Linnaeus in 1753 with Erythronium dens-canis L. as the type species.

 Species

-Erythronium includes about 20–30 species of hardy spring-flowering perennial plants with long, tooth-like bulbs.
-Slender stems carry pendent flowers with recurved tepals in shades of cream, yellow, pink and mauve.
+Erythronium currently includes 33 accepted species of hardy spring-flowering perennial plants with long, tooth-like bulbs.
+The leaves are broad lanceolate, plain green in some species, but marbled with brownish-purple in many species, or pale whitish-green in some.
+The slender flowering stems carry one to ten pendent flowers with six recurved tepals in shades of cream, yellow, pink or mauve.
+The fruit is a small capsule containing a few seeds.
 Species are native to forests and meadows in temperate regions of the Northern Hemisphere.